ouijan/rabbit/README.md

 ## To Do
 - Implement command proxy
-  - proxying command variables
+  - proxying command variables in command['hop'] > command['to']
   - rewrite convertStrToArgs to walk though string generating args
+    - Does it need to be an array at all? probably not
+- Read home directory for rabbit.yaml and join to list of commands
+  - Project commands > global commands
+- Interpret multi line command 'to' arguments like a bash script
 - Investigate python pbr for setup.py generation etc
 - Improve test framework
+  - Migrate to tox
-- Grouping of commands in "family" for help
+- Grouping of commands in "family" for help.
+  - Namespaced with .
+  - Recognise commands in a family and auto generate help for them

 ### Testing